 It's your responsibility to find out if your destination has special entry requirements for children.
 Contact your destination's embassy or consulate.

-Before you leave Australia with your children, make sure you get consent to do so from any person or institution that has parental responsibility for the children.
+Before you leave Australia with your children, make sure you get consent from any person or institution with parental responsibility for the children.
 Or get a court order permitting their travel.

 Some countries do not recognise Australian parenting orders.
 Many countries have reciprocal arrangements with Australia.
 In these countries, parenting orders are recognised by both countries.